techacharya/Cources/linux/theory/installation/install.md

 # Linux Based Operating System Installation

-In this chapter we will learn to install the linux based operating system by various methods.
+In this chapter we will learn to install the linux based operating system by various method.

  - [Install on Standalon Machine](dvd-iso-usb.md)